DDetko/Pizza-profitability-calculator/README.md

 Then retake the steps for the second pizza.

-The result will show you which option you should take and how much groszys you would pay for each cm<sup>2</sup>.
+The result will show you how much groszy you would pay for each cm<sup>2</sup> and which option you should take.